SyedAJafri/lambda_interpreter/README.md

 ````

-## TODO list:
+## To do list

 * Beta reduction function

 * Well formed function

-* Use [JointJS](http://jointjs.com/tutorial) to form a visual graph of the AST
+* Use [JointJS](http://jointjs.com/tutorial) to form a visual graph of the AST.

 * Make a GUI to interact with or some embbed html command like tool.

+* Separate simply typed lambda calculus tool

 ## Update

-Guess I gotta learn Node and all that web stuff to post this online so it might take a while.
+I don't have much experience with web stuff.
+So I have to learn Node and all that web stuff to post this online so it might take a while.